-- A. Be anchored to prevent flotation, collapse, or lateral movement; - B. Use flood resistant materials below the FPE; - C. Use construction methods and practices that do not increase the potential for increases in flood damage; - D. Elevate electrical, heating, ventilation, plumbing, air conditioning equipment, and other service facilities to the FPE or higher; - E. Provide adequate access and drainage; and - F. Provide a backup power source that will activate without human intervention if electricity is required.

-9.10.
-Any fill required to elevate a building must:

-- A. Extend ten feet beyond the foundation before the grade slopes below the 100-year flood elevation for buildings, unless it is demonstrated that the building is reasonably safe from flooding per design standard requirements in Technical Bulletin 10-01 issued by FEMA; - B. Be placed in layers no greater than six inches deep before compaction; and - C. Provide compensatory storage per §602.65 and §602.76 of this Ordinance.

-10.11.
-When a structure is elevated by means other than filling:
+- 9. Compensatory storage may be provided in an area away from the development where filling occurs if it is deemed impracticable to provide compensatory storage in the immediate vicinity of the flood storage lost.
+The area where compensatory storage is provided may be considered non-qualified development and excluded from the detention requirements. - 8.10.
+Compensatory storage is not required for the floodproofing of existing buildings for the floodplain volume displaced by the building. - 9.11.
+New structures that are elevated, existing structures that are floodproofed, or foundation expansions shall: - A. Be anchored to prevent flotation, collapse, or lateral movement; - B. Use flood resistant materials below the FPE; - C. Use construction methods and practices that do not increase the potential for increases in flood damage; - D. Elevate electrical, heating, ventilation, plumbing, air conditioning equipment, and other service facilities to the FPE or higher; - E. Provide adequate access and drainage; and - F. Provide a backup power source that will activate without human intervention if electricity is required. - 10.12.
+Any fill required to elevate a building must: - A. Extend ten (10) feet beyond the foundation before the grade slopes below the 100-year flood elevation for buildings, unless it is demonstrated that the building is reasonably safe from flooding per design standard requirements in Technical Bulletin 10 issued by FEMA; - B. Be placed in layers no greater than six (6) inches deep before compaction; and - C. Provide compensatory storage per §602.6 and §602.7 of this Ordinance. - 41.13.
+When a structure is elevated by means other than filling: - A. The lowest floor of any building and all electrical, heating, ventilating, plumbing, and air conditioning equipment of any structure shall be located at or above the FPE;